Student Spotlight: Mike Jones and the Economics of Cutting-Edge Ag Technology

 New Merit Scholarship Will Assist Incoming Production Agriculture Students

-For some North Carolina students receiving early acceptance to CALS, an invitation to apply for a scholarship that covers tuition, books and fees, may also arrive in their inboxes.
-A new scholarship is available for an outstanding student with plans to major in production agriculture.
+A new scholarship that covers tuition, books and fees is available for an outstanding student with plans to major in production agriculture.

 CALS Makes Progress With Graduate Student Enrollment